baggin5/yandex_projects/A_B_test/README.md

 Evaluate whether the changes associated with the implementation of an improved recommendation system for users have been beneficial.

-The client has access to a dataset with anonymized user data of maden A/B test.
+The client has access to a datasets with anonymized user data of maden A/B test.

 **Datasets and Columns:**
 **`ab_project_marketing_events.csv`** — a calendar of marketing events for the year 2020.